Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

-For crystalline TSC with spin-1/2 fermions, we summarize all possible block-states as: \begin{enumerate}[1.] \item 2D block $\sigma_1$: 2D $(p+ip)$-SCs; \item 0D block $\mu$: 0D modes characterizing eigenvalues of two generators of the $C_{6h}$ group. \end{enumerate} And 2D block-states are all obstructed because of the violation of the nonchiral condition on $\tau_1$.
-Hence the ultimate classification is $\mathbb{Z}_2^2$, whose root phases are 0D modes with eigenvalues $-1$ of two generators of $C_{6h}$ group, with no HO topological surface theory.
+For crystalline TSC with spin-1/2 fermions, we summarize all possible block states as: \begin{enumerate}[1.] \item 2D block $\sigma_1$: 2D $(p+ip)$-SCs; \item 0D block $\mu$: 0D modes with odd fermion parity and characterizing eigenvalues of two generators of the $C_{6h}$ group. \end{enumerate} Similar to the $C_{2h}$ case, the ultimate classification should be trivial.